Alimzhan Tokhtakhunov

 Alimzhan Tursunovich Tokhtakhounov (Алимжан Турсунович Тохтахунов; born 1 January 1949) is a Russian businessman, suspected criminal, and former sportsman.
 He is accused in relations with organized crime and bribing of figure skating judges in the 2002 Winter Olympics.
 His nickname is thought to be "Taiwanchik" (Тайванчик), which refers to his distinctly Asiatic, as opposed to European, facial features.
-He is wanted by FBI since 2013 for a sophisticated money laundering scheme.
-As of 2022 he hides from Justice in Russia.
-United States Department of State listed him as wanted and offered reward for up 4 millions for information leading to his arrest or conviction.
+He has been wanted by the FBI since 2013 for a sophisticated money laundering scheme.
+As of 2022 he hides in Russia.
+The United States Department of State listed him as wanted and offered reward for up to $4 million for information leading to his arrest or conviction.

 Biography

 Tokhtakhounov was born to a Uyghur family in Tashkent, Uzbek SSR, in 1949.
 In his early years, he was an amateur football player, playing for junior team of Pakhtakor in some seasons.
 His attempts to continue his career in CSKA Moscow failed and he soon ceased to play.
 Tokhtakhounov was twice imprisoned: in 1972 and in 1985 for "parasitism".

 In 1989, he moved to Germany.
 He became a citizen of Israel and was allegedly involved with international arms sales with the Western Group of Forces and an Arab country.

 In the early 1990s, he settled in Paris, France.
 There he was soon accused in committing illegal business deals and smuggling of hardware from Germany.
 He was also reported to have relations with the Russian mafia, including ethnic Georgian mobster Tariel Oniani.
 After his residence permit in France expired, French authorities refused to renew his residence permit and subsequently he moved to Italy.

 In 2002, Tokhtakhounov was accused in bribery of ice skating judges in the 2002 Winter Olympics.
 He was arrested in Italy by US request, but the Italian court denounced the extradition bid and freed Tokhtakhounov.
 After he was released from detention in Italy, he moved to Russia.

 In Russia, he was investigated about the legality of his Russian citizenship.

 He is notably close to professional Russian tennis players.
 For instance, a 2002 article in the Belgium daily La Libre Belgique reported on interviews of Russian players following Tokhtakhounov's arrest in Italy: Yevgeny Kafelnikov defended his "friend", Marat Safin refused to discuss a topic that was "not his problem", while Anna Kournikova commented "I have heard of this man.
 But I don't think I should talk about it.
 I am Russian and I will have to go back there".

 The United States has a current arrest warrant out for him on fraud-related charges.
 In 2010, Alimzhan featured in the 2010 documentary Thieves by Law.
 He lives openly in Russia.